What will I do on Quest?

 When can I move into my dorm room?

-Participants on the 9 Day trip and the 4 Day B trip (ending August 29) can move in at the end.
-4 Day A participants (ending August 24) will not be able to move in to their rooms at the end of this trip unless they have made arrangements to stay on-campus with P.R.I.D.E. or fall sports.
-All other participants on the 4 Day A trip cannot move in to their rooms until the regular move in date at the beginning of Trinity’s First-Year Orientation.
+Participants on the 10 Day trip and the 4 Day B trip can move in at the end of the program.
+4 Day A participants will not be able to move in to their rooms at the end of this trip unless they have made arrangements to stay on-campus with P.R.I.D.E., fall sports, or another Pre-Orientation program.
+All other participants on the 4 Day A trip cannot move in to their rooms until the beginning of Trinity’s First-Year Orientation.

 Why should I go on Quest?